JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 ## Libraries

-* To use ActiveMQ from Spring Boot project is necessary use a set of libraries.

 * ActiveMQ library is to enable Spring JMS framework.

 * Jackson library is to convert objects to/from Json and send like text on a message.

 * Lombok is to build getter and setter methods automatically.It is not a dependency for Spring Boot & ActiveMQ.

+* Swagger to build Swagger file of the RestFUL end-points.

 * In this case producer also enable embedded ActiveMQ so is necessary add jolokia and hawtio libraries.